ShinjiKatoA16/UCSY-sw-eng/python-6.md

-# Library
+# Package (Library)

-Python's base package does not contain *everything*, but has a lot of external libraries such as os, sys, math.
-Library can be imported using `import` command.
+Python's base package does not contain *everything*, but has a lot of external packages(library) such as os, sys, math.
+Packages can be imported using `import` command.

+- Library: General term
+- Package: Directory of Python script (Module contains `__path__` attribute)
+- Each Python script: Module

 ```
     >>> import math